Skip to main content

 Some insurers may only offer actual cash value coverage (ACV), which means they’ll deduct depreciation from your payout.
 This could leave you with a big gap between what you receive and what you need to rebuild.

-To avoid this, you should look for a policy that offers replacement cost value coverage (RCV) for your dwelling.
+To help address this, you should look for a policy that offers replacement cost value coverage (RCV) for your dwelling.
 This type of coverage will pay for the current cost of labor and materials to rebuild your camp, regardless of depreciation.

 For example, imagine your camp sits on the edge of Lewis County, with access to a choice ATV and snowmobile trail system—ideal because you have a decent snowmobile policy in place.